-(Stephen) Basilica.
-Their first son, me, László, was born on 16th September 1942.
+In the autumn, on October 5, 1944, they married in Budapest at the famous Szent István (Stephen) Basilica.
+Their first son- me, Lászlówas born on 16 September,1942.

 Béla completed the judicial and bar examinations with honours in 1942 and was received as a judge in criminal forensics.
-He was then invited to report to the Ministry of the Attorney General where he worked as a member of a legal advisory section on constitutional matters and later became private secretary to two Ministers of Justice István Antal and Gábor Vladár; he was well informed on the background of political happenings in Hungary between the years of 1941-1944.
-My parents, in 1943, then were blessed by the arrival of their second child who, because he shared my father's birth date of 6th October, was also christened Béla (Bill).

-As fate would have it, in October 1944 on his thirtieth birthday, he and all other reserve officers were called up for active military service.
+He was then invited to report to the Ministry of the Attorney General, where he worked as a member of a legal advisory section on constitutional matters and later became private secretary to two Ministers of Justice: István Antal and Gábor Vladár.
+He was well informed on the background of political happenings in Hungary between the years of 1941-1944.
+My parents, in 1943, were then blessed by the arrival of their second child, who because he shared my father's birth date of 6 October, was also christened Béla (Bill).
+A year later, as fate would have it, on his thirtieth birthday on 6 October 1944, he and all remaining reserve officers were called up for active military service.
 When reporting for duty at the control centre my father was first assigned to the Eastern Front against the Russian Communist Forces which was considered to be like a death sentence.
-Fortune, however, was with him as he was recognised by one of the leaders who was aware of my father's knowledge of German.
-Dad was redirected to lead a group of motorised troops to arrange accommodation for a battalion of the Hungarian Army retreating to Bavaria Germany.
-As the city of Budapest was now under siege by the USSR, it was not a safe place for his family and dad was able to arrange transport for them, his sister's family (Kata and Dr. Béla Csabai and two daughters) and my grandfather in a military truck.
-The families travelled south towards Germany, in a separate convoy to the unit lead by dad, and found themselves in Johannes Schwimmbach, in Bavaria, at the close of the war in 1945.
+Fortune, however, was with him, as he was recognised by one of the leaders who was aware of my father's knowledge of German.
+Dad was redirected to lead a group of motorised troops, to arrange accommodation for a battalion of the Hungarian Army retreating to Bavaria, Germany.
+The city of Budapest was now under siege by the USSR, it was not a safe place for his family.
+Dad was able to arrange transport for the family, including his sister's family (Kata and Dr. Béla Csabai and two daughters) and my grandfather in a military truck.
+The families travelled south towards Germany, in a separate convoy from the unit led by dad, and eventually arrived in Johannes Schwimmbach, in Bavaria, at the close of the war in 1945.